 The Internet Computer hosts its own governance system, called the "Network Nervous System" (NNS).
 In order for a data center to provide compute capacity to the Internet Computer network, it must acquire a DcID (Data Center ID) by making an application to the governance system.
 This is roughly analogous to how you must apply to IANA (the Internet Assigned Numbers Authority) to get an ASN (Autonomous System Number) for your BGP routers today.

-ICP is a tokenized protocol.
+The Internet Computer Protocol is a tokenized protocol.
 Users of the Internet Computer are required to pay "cycles" to install software, run software and store data (the amount of cycles consumed is deterministically derived from the precise instructions executed and quantities of data processed or being stored).
 Users may obtain cycles in exchange for the network’s utility tokens.
 These same tokens are paid to the data centers as remuneration.
 The tokens also enable participation in the governance system.

 The value of the utility tokens will be volatile.
 Since most data centers will incur relatively constant costs proportional to the amount of supporting machinery they operate, and furthermore the value of their machinery must be amortized and so forth, the NNS governance system will periodically adjust the number of tokens that the protocol forwards to data centers as payment so that their remuneration remains predictable (the exchange rate between the utility tokens and cycles is also dynamically modulated in a similar way).